 Designing a system to efficiently initiate and coordinate searches for missing persons within community

-This is an individual project that I worked for folks who planned to propose a missing persons solution on the Conference of Mayors.
+This is an individual project that I worked with folks who planned to propose a missing persons solution and pitch for funding on the Conference of Mayors.

 Based on their requests, I developed wireframes and high-fidelity mockups of the products, including a web-based platform for dispatchers in the state departments and a mobile app for people who want to help search missing persons.

 Stakeholder Interviews | Story Map | Visual Design | Sketching | Wireframing | Prototyping

 Individual project | Volunteer work

 Create alignment with stakeholder